protontypes/open-sustainable-technology/README.md

 - [BioDT](https://github.com/BioDT/biodt-shiny) - Prototype Digital Twins to help protect and restore biodiversity.

 ### Forest Modeling and Analysis

+> **What?** Methods for simulating, predicting, and analyzing the dynamics, structure, and functions of forest ecosystems over time, incorporating factors such as tree growth, species distribution, ecological stressors, and human disturbances.

+> **How?** These tools help collect, analyze, and forecast data on trees, forests, and landscapes, such as canopy height and forest growth; perform forest ecosystem simulations; and facilitate tree studies.

 - [ECOSTRESS](https://ecostress.jpl.nasa.gov/) - The images acquired by ECOSTRESS are the most detailed temperature images of the surface ever acquired from space and can be used to measure the temperature of an individual farmers field and plants.
 - [fgeo](https://github.com/forestgeo/fgeo) - Analyze forest diversity and dynamics.
 - [FATES](https://github.com/NGEET/fates) - Advancing model predictions of tropical forest carbon cycle responses to a changing climate over the 21st Century.